confidential-computing/governance/TAC/Meetings/2022/2022-08-25/CCC_TAC_Minutes-2022-08-25.md

 ### Welcome
 * Dave Thaler (DT) opened the call at 7:04am PT
-* DT Welcomed the members of the TAC and reviewed the values of the CCC and the antitrust policy of the Linux Foundation
+* DT welcomed the members of the TAC and reviewed the values of the CCC and the antitrust policy of the Linux Foundation
 * Kurt Taylor (KT) captured the meeting minutes
 * DT reviewed the agenda and asked for any additions